 - Due date of your return.
 Returns are due by the 15th day of the month following the due date of your federal corporation return.
-When the 15th day falls on a Saturday, Sunday, or legal holiday, the due date is the next business day. - Extensions.
-See the instructions for the extension checkbox below.
-When you file, include the extension as the final page of your return. - Payments. - Estimated payments and prepayments.
+When the 15th day falls on a Saturday, Sunday, or legal holiday, the due date is the next business day.

+- Extensions.
+See the instructions below for the extension checkbox.
+When you file, include the extension as the final page of your return.

+- Payments.

+- Estimated payments and prepayments.
 Identify all estimated payments claimed by completing Schedule ES on page 3 of your return.
 List all payments that were submitted prior to filing your return.
-Include the corporation name and FEIN if a payment was made by an affiliate of the filing corporation. - Online payments.
-You may pay online for any return at www.oregon.gov/dor. - Making electronic payments with your e-filed return.
-We accept electronic payments when e-filing your original return. - Making check or money order payments with your paper return.
+Include the corporation name and FEIN if a payment was made by an affiliate of the filing corporation.
+Missing or incomplete information on payments made by an affiliate could result in a billing.

+- Online payments.
+You may pay online for any return at www.oregon.gov/dor.

+- Making electronic payments with your e-filed return.
+We accept electronic payments when e-filing your original return.

+- Making check or money order payments with your paper return.
 Make your check or money order payable to Oregon Department of Revenue.
-Write the following on your check or money order: - FEIN. - Tax year 2018. - Daytime phone. - To speed up processing: - Don't use Form OR-20-V payment voucher. - Don't staple payment to the return. - Don't send cash or postdated checks. - Don't use red or purple or any gel ink. - Sending check or money order payments separate from your return.
+Write the following on your check or money order:

+- FEIN.

+- Tax year 2019.

+- Daytime phone.

+- To speed up processing:

+- Don't use Form OR-20-V payment voucher.

+- Don't staple payment to the return.

+- Don't send cash or postdated checks.

+- Don't use red or purple or any gel ink.

+- Sending check or money order payments separate from your return.
 Follow the instructions above, except don't include with your return.
-Mail separate payments with Form OR-20-V to: Oregon Department of Revenue, PO Box 14790, Salem OR 97309-0470.
+Mail separate payments with Form OR-20-V to: Oregon Department of Revenue, PO Box 14950, Salem OR 97309-0950.
 Don't use this address for filing your return. - Assembling and submitting your return.
 Submit your Oregon return forms in the following order: - 1.
 Form OR-20, Oregon Corporation Excise Tax Return; - 2.
 Schedule OR-AP, Apportionment of Income for Corporations and Partnerships; - 3.
-Schedule OR-AF, Schedule of Affiliates;

-- 4. Schedule OR-ASC-CORP, Oregon Adjustments; - 5.
-Form OR-37, Underpayment of Corporation Estimated Tax: - 6.
+Schedule OR-AF, Schedule of Affiliates; - 4.
+Schedule OR-ASC-CORP, Oregon Adjustments; - 5.
+Form OR-37, Underpayment of Corporation Estimated Tax; - 6.
 Form OR-DRD, Dividends-Received Deduction; - 7.
 Form OR-24, Like-Kind Exchanges/Involuntary Conversions; - 8.
 Schedule OR-FCG-20, Farm Liquidation Long-Term Capital Gain Tax Adjustment; - 9.
 Other Oregon statements; - 10.
 Oregon credit forms including notice of credit transfers; - 11.
 Copy of federal tax return and schedules; and Form 7004, Federal extension.

-Tax-due returns, mail to:
+Tax-due returns, without payment voucher, mail to: